lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

     ...

 def player_move(board):
-    """Ask the player what move should be done and returns the updated board with the move played.
+    """Ask the player what move should be done and return the updated board with the move played.
     """
     ...